PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

   - linker
   - emulation library (`compiler-rt`)

-- CORE-V support in the [RISC-V model for Sail](https://github.com/rems-project/sail-riscv), an instruction set simulator with formal verification capabilities
+- CORE-V support in the [RISC-V model](https://github.com/rems-project/sail-riscv) for [Sail](https://github.com/rems-project/sail), an instruction set simulator with formal verification capabilities.

 The CORE-V LLVM tool chain may rely initially on the GNU CORE-V binutils developed as part of the GNU CORE-V tool chain:
   - assembler (`gas`)